Abans Group Listed by blacknevas Ransomware Group

 The Abans Group is a globally diversified organization engaged in Investment Management, Trading, Broking, Gold Refining, Non-Banking Financial Services, Agricultural Trading, Software Development, and Real Estate Development.We are globally diversified organisation engaged in Financial Services, Gold Refining, Jewellery, Commodities Trading, Agricultural Trading and Warehousing, Pharmaceuticals Distribution, Software Development and Real Estate.
 The group is founded by young entrepreneur - Mr. Abhishek Bansal who leads a global team of over 300 people operating growing businesses from multipl

 On June 29, 2026, the Abans Group appeared on the leak site of the blacknevas ransomware group.
-The company, which operates in financial services, gold refining, jewellery, commodities trading, agricultural trading, pharmaceuticals distribution, software development and real estate, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose data was exposed remains unknown, anyone who has interacted with Abans Group services — as a customer, investor, employee, vendor or partner — may now have personal information circulating in criminal circles.
+The company, which operates in financial services, gold refining, jewellery, commodities trading, agricultural trading, pharmaceuticals distribution, software development and real estate, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose data may have been exposed remains unknown, anyone who has interacted with Abans Group services — as a customer, investor, employee, vendor or partner — may now have personal information circulating in criminal circles.

 Public reporting indicates that blacknevas listed Abans Group on its dark-web leak portal on June 29, 2026.
 The posted material consists of internal files exfiltrated after the ransomware deployment.
 No precise victim count has been released, and the specific types of records included have not been independently verified beyond the attacker’s claims.
 The Abans Group operates globally with more than 300 employees and maintains businesses across investment management, broking, non-banking financial services, gold refining and real-estate development.